 A Silicone Whisk

 I like to avoid that whole thing, and just use a silicone whisk.
+(This is also why I prefer to use a glass mixing bowl, rather than a metal bowl).

 When making curd, I use the smallest whisk in my Set of 3 Silicone Whisks.